Literary Inspired

 Researching the Best Categories

-To choose the most effective categories for your book, follow these steps:
+To choose effective categories for your book:

 Strategies for Choosing Primary and Secondary Categories

-Using Keywords to Get into Additional Categories
+Using Keywords to Reach Additional Categories

 Changing Categories Post-Publication